bitu99/bitu99/README.md

-- 👋 Hi, I’m @bitu99
+- Hi, I’m Akash Pandey aka @bitu99.
-- 👀 I’m interested in web development and java
+- I’m interested in web development and java.
-- 🌱 I’m currently learning java and js basics
-- 💞️ I’m looking to collaborate on software development projects to sharpen my skills
+- I’m looking to collaborate on software development projects to sharpen my skills.
-- 📫 How to reach me ...bitu99- my github id

 <!---
 bitu99/bitu99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.